Jarsky/qbt-mover/README.md

 # qBt-mover script by Jarsky

-    ## v1.2  15/01/2023
+### v1.2  15/01/2023

+## ABOUT

-This is a script for qBittorrent CLI and UnRAID. qBittorrent CLI is a command line interface to connect to the web socket for managing qBittorrent.
+This is a script for qBittorrent CLI and UnRAID.
+qBittorrent CLI is a command line interface to connect to the web socket for managing qBittorrent.

 This is useful for automation being able to create scripts and interface with the qBitTorrent web API using qBittorrent CLI.

-You can get qBittorrent CLI from https://github.com/fedarovich/qbittorrent-cli See their WIKI for more info: https://github.com/fedarovich/qbittorrent-cli/wiki
+You can get qBittorrent CLI from https://github.com/fedarovich/qbittorrent-cli
+See their WIKI for more info: https://github.com/fedarovich/qbittorrent-cli/wiki